QRL 2.0

 Preparing for Launch

-QRL Zond is currently in the final stages of development, with the team focused on refining and testing the platform before Testnet V2 launch in Q1 2026.
-Testnet V2 represents a critical milestone that includes a comprehensive security audit and review of the project's code, with particular focus on cryptography and security.
+QRL 2.0 is in the final stages of development, with code freeze completed for 6 core repositories (February 13, 2026) in preparation for the audit process.
+Testnet V2 represents a critical milestone that includes a comprehensive security audit and review, with particular focus on cryptography and code quality.

 What's Happening Now: